BenD780x9/Klipper-for-Ender_3_v2/README.md

 **Custom Macros and G-Codes**
 At first glance, it looks like Klipper doesn't support some g-codes that Marlin does.
 However,\
 what Klipper supports is custom macros so you can create any g-code.
-For example, my G29 is:
+For example, my G29 is:\

     [gcode_macro G29]
     gcode:
       G28
       BED_MESH_CALIBRATE
       G0 X0 Y0 Z10 F6000
       BED_MESH_PROFILE save=default
       SAVE_CONFIG

+Check this [Klipper example](https://www.klipper3d.org/Command_Templates.html) for more Macros.

 **Also you can check my printer.cfg file for more Macros**